 Frequently Asked Questions

-The degree completion option is a primarily online option.
-Approximately 90% of the curriculum is offered online.
-Only one nursing course, NURS 489 Degree Completion Practicum, requires face-to-face participation.
+The degree completion option is not considered a fully online program.
+This is considered an online/hybrid option.
+Currently up to 90% of the curriculum can be completed online.
+Only one nursing course, NURS 489 Degree Completion Practicum, requires an in-person clinical experience.

 Student preference for course format and location cannot be guaranteed.
 As stated previously, most courses are only offered online.
 Any request for enrollment in a face-to-face or hybrid section of a course will be considered on a space-available basis and is not guaranteed to be approved.